jonbrantingham/github-repo-downloader/README.md

 ```

 Additional parameters:
-- `--branch`: Specify a branch other than the default "main" branch
+- `--branch`: Specify a branch (default: auto-detect the repository's default branch)
 - `--output`: Specify a custom output filename (default is "combined_output.txt")

 For example: